emilieanthony/dentistimo-documentation/README.md

  # Software Architecture

  ## Architectural styles
 We use a mix of different architectural styles.
-The architectural styles we use are pub/sub, event-driven and client-server.
+The architectural styles we use are:
+- Publish/subscribe

 Pub/sub will is used to enable components to publish and/or subscribe to different topics.
 Basically it’s the way components  will communicate with each other.

+- Event-driven

 Event-driven is used with the MQTT being event mediator and components being event processors.

+- Client-server

 Client-server style will be used to create separation between backend and frontend.

-We base our backend on node.js and use mongoose to connect it to our mongoDB database.
-The frontend will be based on Vue.js

 ## Architectural drivers
   - Availability